Kavia-M/ai-restaurant-reservation-assistant/Usecase_documentation.md

 4. **User selects a restaurant** from recommendations and confirms interest in booking.
 5. **If making a reservation:**
    - Bot validates availability for the selected slot
-   - If no contiguous tables available → asks if user is okay with non-contiguous tables
+   - If no contiguous tables available but there are enough tables → asks if user is okay with non-contiguous tables
    - If user accepts non-contiguous → proceeds with booking
-   - If user declines non-contiguous → suggests searching other restaurants
+   - If not enough tables available or the user declines non-contiguous → suggests searching other restaurants
    - Once confirmed, creates the reservation and provides booking confirmation with details (booking ID and table numbers)
    - If user directly requests reservation without search and slot is unavailable → redirects to search flow
 6. **If canceling a booking:**